MGross21/armctl/README.md

 ## Contributing

 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.
+See [CONTRIBUTING](https://github.com/MGross21/armctl/blob/main/CONTRIBUTING.md) for more details.

 ## License